mantou132/gem-panel/docs/README.md

 # Introduction

-`<gem-panel>` is a custom element developed using Webcomponents.
+`<gem-panel>` is a custom element developed using [gem](https://github.com/mantou132/gem).
 It can quickly create a user interface similar to Adobe After Effects -- an interface that allows users to freely organize panels.

 ![screenshot](https://raw.githubusercontent.com/mantou132/gem-panel/master/screenshots/style.png)